TABLE OF CONTENTS

 The Process of Companion Planting

 When you use companion planting, the objective is to improve the whole growing environment.
-You will also use it to improve the conditions that surrounding your cannabis grow operation.
-In so doing, you would grow various types of plants that complement your main plant, especially the ones growing close together.
+You will also use it to improve the conditions that are surrounding your cannabis grow operation.
+By doing this, you would grow various types of plants that complement your main plant, especially the ones growing close together.

-Each marijuana plant has its own mechanisms for protecting itself in surviving to its maturity.
+Each marijuana plant has its own mechanisms for protecting itself in surviving to its full maturity.
 This might include getting rid of odors and resins in order to provide protection from insects.
-The roots of the plant can be helpful in improving the soil surrounding the plant.
+The roots of the plant can be helpful in improving the soil surrounding the plant as well.

 This is done through nutrient promotion and aeration.
 The THC in the cannabis plant is also a natural repellent against insects and other pests.
-When you use companion planting, it helps with the protection of your the plants in your cannabis grow operation, whether indoors or outdoors.
+When you use companion planting for cannabis, it helps with the protection of the plants in your cannabis grow operation, whether indoors or outdoors.

 Combining Marijuana and Mint